Staff Profile

 Follow the links for my Google Scholar profile and Academia.edu page.
 I tweet at @lewiseturner.
 My pronouns are he/him.

 My research focuses on humanitarianism in 'the Middle East.'
-It explores questions of gender (particularly men and masculinities), vulnerability, refugee encampment, labour market integration, and race and racism within humanitarian work.
+It explores questions of gender (particularly men and masculinities), vulnerability, encampment, refugee recognition, labour market integration, and race and racism within humanitarian work.
 I aim to offer critical, feminist perspectives on underexplored aspects of humanitarianism,

 My work has been published in multiple leading peer review journals within the fields of Middle East politics, International Relations, and feminist international politics.
-I have published articles on refugee encampment in Mediterranean Politics, the Jordan Compact in Middle East Critique, refugee men's position in humanitarianism in International Feminist Journal of Politics, the politics of refugee vulnerability in Social Politics: International Studies in Gender, State and Society, the racial politics of portrayals of refugee entrepreneurs in Review of International Studies, and sexual violence against men in Journal of Humanitarian Affairs.
-My work has also recently (2021) appeared in two edited volumes, in which I have written about encampment as a tool of migration governance, and EU policy towards Jordan in the context of its Pact on Migration and Asylum.
+I have published articles on refugee encampment in Mediterranean Politics, the Jordan Compact in Development and Change and Middle East Critique, the Jordanian refugee recognition regime in Journal of Refugee Studies, refugee men's position in humanitarianism in International Feminist Journal of Politics, the politics of vulnerability in humanitarian work in Journal of Ethnic and Migration Studies and Social Politics: International Studies in Gender, State and Society, the racial politics of portrayals of refugee entrepreneurs in Review of International Studies, and sexual violence against men in Journal of Humanitarian Affairs.
+I have written in-depth reports on asylum governance in Jordan, and my work has also appeared in multiple edited volumes, in which I have written about encampment as a tool of migration governance, and EU policy towards Jordan in the context of its Pact on Migration and Asylum.

 I have also written shorter articles in Forced Migration Review and Civil Society Review, published in both English and Arabic, on refugee resettlement (English Arabic), the Jordan Compact (English Arabic) and humanitarianism and masculinities (English and Arabic).
 I have furthermore written numerous shorter essays, blog posts, and media pieces, including for The Middle East Institute, The LSE Middle East Centre, and Al Jazeera.